Kingdom of Judah: Babylonian Yehud

-Jerusalem apparently remained uninhabited for much of the 6th century, and the centre of gravity shifted to Benjamin, the relatively unscathed northern section of the kingdom, where the town of Mizpah became the capital of the new Babylonian province of Yehud for the remnant of the Jewish population in a part of the former kingdom.
+Jerusalem apparently remained uninhabited for much of the 6th century BCE, and the centre of gravity shifted to Benjamin, the relatively unscathed northern section of the kingdom, where the town of Mizpah became the capital of the new Babylonian province of Yehud for the remnant of the Jewish population in a part of the former kingdom.
 That was standard Babylonian practice.
 When the Philistine city of Ashkelon was conquered in 604 BCE, the political, religious and economic elite (but not the bulk of the population) was banished and the administrative centre shifted to a new location.

 Gedaliah was appointed governor of the Yehud province, supported by a Babylonian guard.
 The administrative centre of the province was Mizpah in Benjamin, not Jerusalem.
 On hearing of the appointment, many of the Judeans who had taken refuge in surrounding countries were persuaded to return to Judah.
 However, Gedaliah was soon assassinated by a member of the royal house, and the Chaldean soldiers killed.
 The population that was left in the land and those who had returned fled to Egypt for fear a Babylonian reprisal, under the leadership of Yohanan ben Kareah.
 They ignored the urging of the prophet Jeremiah against the move.
-In Egypt, the refugees settled in Migdol, Tahpanhes, Noph and Pathros, and Jeremiah went with them as a moral guardian.
+In Egypt, the refugees settled in Migdol, Tahpanhes, Noph and Pathros, and possibly Elephantine, and Jeremiah went with them as a moral guardian.

-Exile of elites to Babylon
+Exile to Babylon

 The numbers that were deported to Babylon and that made their way to Egypt and the remnant that remained in the land and in surrounding countries are subject to academic debate.
 The Book of Jeremiah reports that 4,600 were exiled to Babylonia.
-The Books of Kings suggest that it was 10,000 and later 8,000.
+The two Books of Kings suggest that it was 10,000 and later 8,000.

-Yehud under Persian rule
+Persian Yehud and Hellenistic period.

 In 539 BCE, the Achaemenid Empire conquered Babylonia and allowed the exiles to return to Yehud Medinata and to rebuild the Temple, which was completed in the sixth year of Darius (515 BCE) under Zerubbabel, the grandson of the second to last king of Judah, Jeconiah.
 Yehud Medinata was a peaceful part of the Achaemenid Empire until its fall in c.
 333 BCE to Alexander the Great.
+Judean independence was reestablished after the Maccabean revolt, and the establishment of the Hasmonean Kingdom in the 2nd century BCE.

+Jews are named after Judah, and primarily descend from people who lived in the former Kingdom.